samsivabalan/home-network-IDS/README.md

 # home-network-IDS
-Implementing and Evaluating a Machine-Learning Based Network Intrusion Detection System for Home Network Security using Raspberry Pi
+Implementing and Evaluating a Raspberry Pi based Network Intrusion Detection System for Home Network Security using Machine Learning and Suricata